blaengur/oliv-soft-project-builder/README.md

 - Modify the script named `set.gradle.env` to match your context
 - Run the script named `build.all`

+### Preamble
+This project refers to several independent sub-projects, this is intentional, as several of them can be used independently of the project you're on right now.
+This is sometime a bit cumbersome, as every sub-project has to be checked in separately, but it brings some flexibility to the software, and to all the projects that may depend on the sub-projects.

+### First check out with git
 <pre>
 Welcome to Git (version 1.8.4-preview20130916)